Picture of Sarah Bernhardt (FS II.234) (Trial Proof), 1980, stock version, by Andy Warhol

 Edition: Edition of 200, 30 AP, 5 PP, 3 EP, 25 TP, signed and numbered in pencil.
 Portfolio of 10.

-Sarah Bernhardt 234 by Andy Warhol as Part of His Larger Body of Work
+Sarah Bernhardt 234 Trial Proof by Andy Warhol as Part of His Larger Body of Work

-Warhol became fascinated with a group of influential Jewish figures – a pantheon of great thinkers, politicians, performers, musicians and writers, including renowned actress Sarah Bernhardt.
-In Warhol’s Ten Portraits of Jews of the Twentieth Century portfolio, Sarah Bernhardt’s portrait is featured alongside others such as Martin Buber, Louis Brandeis, Einstein, Sigmund Freud, George Gershwin, Franz Kafka, the Marx Brothers, Golda Meir, and Gertrude Stein.
-The collective achievements of these famous Jews changed the course of the twentieth century and may be said to have influenced every aspect of human experience.
+Warhol became fascinated with a group of influential Jewish figures—a constellation of thinkers, performers, politicians, musicians, and writers whose legacies shaped modern culture.
+As a result, this Sarah Bernhardt Trial Proof appears alongside Martin Buber, Louis Brandeis, Albert Einstein, Sigmund Freud, George Gershwin, Franz Kafka, the Marx Brothers, Golda Meir, and Gertrude Stein.
+Together, their achievements reshaped the twentieth century and influenced nearly every field of human experience.

 Share this page: